IanReyes44/synchronize/README.md

 Microsoft and add them into the display page, i.e. work schedule on miscrosoft teams will display on the Synchronize calender view.

+Currently the Application has 3 test accounts for login: "Ian", "Alex", and "Charlie"

 ## How to Run Calendar

 Navigate to main calendar directory: